tobias-mierzwa/Volatility3-symbols/README.md

 ## Volatility3 memory analysis 🔍

-This repository contains custom kernel symbol files, needed by Volatility3.
+This repository contains custom kernel symbol files needed by Volatility3.
+If you are looking for more files, check out this repository: https://github.com/Abyss-W4tcher/volatility3-symbols.
+Abyss-W4tcher covers most of the symbol files.